 You can see the number of unique viewers in your YouTube analytics dashboard.
 Although YouTube doesn't publish this information, we know that it updates views approximately every 24 to 48 hours.
 Doesn't update views instantly.
 That said, algorithms sometimes change in the blink of an eye.

 For the most up-to-date information on the appropriate video protocol, check YouTube's guidelines regularly, especially when they announce changes for creators.
 Another reason we take our audience so seriously is the ability of users to find videos that interest them.
 It would be overwhelming to review tons of spam videos to get to the one you want to access.
 It's important to know how many people watch your video.

 You can tell if your title is attractive, if your thumbnail is effective, and if your content is worth viewing based solely on views.
 By measuring your YouTube views, you can successfully change your strategy to grow your YouTube channel.
 If you play your own video, it will count as a view.
 If a viewer views the video more than once, each projection will be counted as a new view.

-That said, YouTube will detect the update again and again to try to play with the system.
+That said, YouTube will detect the update, again and again, to try to play with the system.
 From what I've seen, you can't artificially increase your views by watching your video over and over again with the same account.
-However, if another account watches the video later (either yours or another viewer's), when you watch it again.
-Afterwards, you can increase your views by watching it for at least 30 seconds.
+However, if another account watches the video later (either yours or another viewer's) when you watch it again.
+Afterward, you can increase your views by watching it for at least 30 seconds.

 However, to avoid spam visits, the counter will stop after a certain point.
 Views made with embedded YouTube videos or YouTube videos shared on Facebook will also be counted.
 It's not uncommon for viewers to watch a video for, for example, five seconds, go a little forward and watch for another ten seconds while searching for a specific part.
 If you can get people to watch your video for longer, YouTube will know that you have quality content.